chocolatey/choco-wiki/HelpersInstallChocolateyShortcut.md

   This is optional

 -Arguments
-  Additonal arguments that should be passed along to the new shortcut.
+  Additional arguments that should be passed along to the new shortcut.
   This is optional.

 -IconLocation